dice-project/DICER/README.md

     cd dicer-core
     cp target/dicer-core-0.1.0.jar .

+Then you can just import the DICER project into Eclipse to start using the DDSM metamodel to create new models.

+If you directly download the released dicer-full.zip archive, everything you need is already packaged withint it and you just have to import it as an archive into an Eclipse project.
+At this step you can create a new "Reflective Ecore Diagram Editor", pointing at the ddsm.ecore metamodel contained into the metamodels/ folder.

 # Usage

-In order to run DICER, assuming that you already created a DDSM model using the provided metamodel and with the help of the Ecore Reflective Diagram Editor, you just need to run compiler .jar artifact giving as input the path to the input DDSM model and the path to the output TOSCA models.
+In order to run DICER, assuming that you already created a DDSM model using the provided metamodel and with the help of the Ecore Reflective Diagram Editor, you just need to run the compiler .jar artifact giving as input the path to the input DDSM model and the path to the output TOSCA models.
+If youMake sure the dicer-core-0.1.0.jar is in the same directory of the transformation/ and metamodels/ folders.
 In order to run DICER against one o the available models you can execute following command:

     java -jar dicer-core-0.1.0.jar -inModel models/storm_cluster.xmi -outModel models/storm_cluster_tosca